Vjimenez-vasquez/VicRcodes-subset_covid/README.md

 ## Utility

-Use "subset_covid" to generate a reduced and representative data for epidemiological of phylogentic analysis or in cases of limiting computational resources.
+Use "subset_covid" to generate a reduced and representative data for epidemiological of phylogenetic analysis or in cases of limiting computational resources.

+This code was designed by Victor Jimenez Vasquez - vr.jimenez.vs@gmail.com.
 Vic